Eye of the Bull - Súil an tarbh

 Deigh tri cheud bliadhna do dhaorsa chruaidh

-Thoir fuasgladh dhomh gun dàil
+Thoir fuasgladh dhomh gun dàil,

 which may be thus translated: